arraypress/lemon-squeezy-better-endpoints/README.md

 1. Ensure that the Lemon Squeezy plugin is installed and activated on your WordPress site.
 2. Download or clone this extension into your project directory.
-3. Include the main class file in your project's initialization script:

 ## Usage